DSACMS/npd_nucc_slurp/AI_instructions/verification.md

 IF you embed the code_ids in the data, then the test passes but becomes valueless.

 Please place the code in Step50_Verification.py

+The verification output should be to the stdout.

+The verification should test all the linages and print which failed and succeeded.

+I have no preference for how the linage data should be stored in the program.

+This should be a single process thread, invoked from a main function in case we later need to handle CLI arguments.